rulkens/EosPython/README.md

 # EosPython
-Python, REST and websocket I2C Raspberry Pi interface with [AdaFruit PWM Driver](http://www.adafruit.com/products/815).
+Python REST, TCP, UDP and websocket I2C Raspberry Pi interface with [AdaFruit PWM Driver](http://www.adafruit.com/products/815).

 ## HTTP Server
 EosPython comes with a simple webserver, both with an REST API and websocket interface.
 It includes an admin interface